What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 Encryption Standards

 Document encryption for data at rest — full-disk encryption on all workstations and storage devices using a named tool (BitLocker, FileVault, VeraCrypt) — and data in transit using Transport Layer Security (TLS) 1.2 or higher for all client portal communications and email.
-The distinction between hashing and encryption matters here: password storage and data protection require different approaches.
+Understanding the difference between hashing and encryption matters here: password storage and data protection require different technical approaches, and your WISP should reflect that distinction.

 Access Controls and Least Privilege